FLIM Systems for Zeiss LSM 710 / 780 / 880 / 980

 • Spatial Mosaic FLIM

-• Temporal Mosaic FLIM of Physiological Effects, down to 40ms per Image
+• Temporal Mosaic FLIM of Physiological Effects, Down to 40 ms per Image

-• FLITS: Recording Transient Lifetime Effects in a Line Scan, Resolution down to 1 ms
+• FLITS: Recording Transient Lifetime Effects in a Line Scan, Resolution Down to 1 ms

 • PLIM (Phosphorescence Lifetime Imaging) Simultaneously with FLIM